dokku-alt/dokku-alt/README.md

 ## Deploy an App

 Now you can deploy apps on your Dokku.
 Let's deploy the [Heroku Node.js sample app](https://github.com/heroku/node-js-sample).
 All you have to do is add a remote to name the app.
 It's created on-the-fly.
+Note that you must use the username **dokku**@yourhostname.com:your-repository-name if you used the boostrap.sh script to install dokku-alt.

     $ git clone https://github.com/heroku/node-js-sample
     $ cd node-js-sample